 Little is known of Kim Jong-un, who is believed to be in his late 20s and to have studied briefly at a school in Switzerland.

 KCNA said Kim Jong-il died on Saturday after an advanced acute myocardial infarction, complicated with a serious heart shock.

 South Korea, still technically at war with the North, placed its troops and all government workers on emergency alert, but said there were no signs of any unusual North Korean troop movements.

-The United States said it was committed to stability on the divided Korean peninsula as well as to its allies.
-Across the heavily armed border, the North maintains an estimated 1 million troops, one of the world's largest standing armies.
+The United States said it was committed to its allies and to stability on the divided Korean peninsula.
+Across the heavily armed border with South Korea, the North maintains an estimated one million troops, one of the world's largest standing armies.

-Kim Jong-un was at the head of a long list of officials making up the funeral committee, indicating he would lead it, and a key sign that he had taken, or been given, charge.
+Kim Jong-un was at the head of a long list of officials making up the funeral committee, indicating that he would lead it and had taken, or been given, charge.

 Zhu Feng, Professor of International Relations at Peking University, said it was clear the mechanism for transition was in place and working.

 In the short term, there won't be new policies, only a stressing of policy stability and continuity.
 So soon after Kim Jong-il has died, no leader will dare say that an alternative policy course is needed, Zhu said.